mozilla/protocol/docs/README.md

 npm install @mozilla-protocol/core --save
 ```

+Alternatively, you can also [download the latest release][releases] from GitHub.

+## Usage

 Once installed, the relevant CSS and JS files will be available in your project under `./mode_modules/@mozilla-protocol/core/`

-Alternatively, you can also [download the latest release][releases] from GitHub.
+The core CSS is bundled as `protocol.css`.
+This contains styling for things such as basic elements and typography.
+Component and layout CSS is bundled as `protocol-extra.scss` for convenience.

+**Note**: The original source (scss) files are also included in the published package.
+You may want to consider compiling your own CSS to include only what you need for each page of your website, in order to further optimize for performance.

 ## Building from source